progos-ai/openai_flutter_sdk/doc/RealtimeApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**createRealtimeSession**](RealtimeApi.md#createrealtimesession) | **POST** /realtime/sessions | Create an ephemeral API token for use in client-side applications with the Realtime API.
-Can be configured with the same session parameters as the &#x60;session.update&#x60; client event.
-It responds with a session object, plus a &#x60;client_secret&#x60; key which contains a usable ephemeral API token that can be used to authenticate browser clients for the Realtime API.
+Can be configured with the same session parameters as the `session.update` client event.
+It responds with a session object, plus a `client_secret` key which contains a usable ephemeral API token that can be used to authenticate browser clients for the Realtime API.
 [**createRealtimeTranscriptionSession**](RealtimeApi.md#createrealtimetranscriptionsession) | **POST** /realtime/transcription_sessions | Create an ephemeral API token for use in client-side applications with the Realtime API specifically for realtime transcriptions.
-Can be configured with the same session parameters as the &#x60;transcription_session.update&#x60; client event.
-It responds with a session object, plus a &#x60;client_secret&#x60; key which contains a usable ephemeral API token that can be used to authenticate browser clients for the Realtime API.
+Can be configured with the same session parameters as the `transcription_session.update` client event.
+It responds with a session object, plus a `client_secret` key which contains a usable ephemeral API token that can be used to authenticate browser clients for the Realtime API.

 # **createRealtimeSession**